Richard-Burd/react-redux-portfolio-project/README.md

 x.) in the delete action for airframes, add the extra code needed to delete
     all of the commensurate data: Pids, Attitude, et. al.

+x.) create a new & separate "Test" component to make sure the React Router
+    stuff is working properly.
+    a.) create a set of simple links within (and inbetween) the files in them "tests" folder

+x.)
+The next step is to get a page to render that shows a list of existing airframes
+    a.)
+Make sure you have at least 3 airframes in the seed data prior to starting this

 ## Instructions for Setting up Backend API for Final Portfolio Project
 Instructions are here: